telerik/fiddler-everywhere-docs/user-guide/live-traffic/overview.md

 ???
 When multiple sessions are selected we should not have an expander for the moment.

+???
 The labels for Request and Response must show the full time required to execute each of the step.
 I.e. from the moment when request started till the end of the request.
 When multiple sessions are selected we can show the time for execution from first request till the end of the latest request (similar for response) or we can hide the values from the labels.

-Each chart part must have tooltips with information what is this, for example for the request it should be Time for request execution: 5ms.
-When session is expanded, each step in the waterfall must have a tooltip describing what is this.
+ -->

 ## Sizes